-- i.
-Description of Agency primary purpose.
-Give a brief description (1-2 paragraphs) of your agency and its primary purpose. - ii.
-Description of the Agency's existing monitoring networks.
+- Description of Agency primary purpose.
+Give a brief description (1-2 paragraphs) of your agency and its primary purpose. - Description of the Agency's existing monitoring networks.
 Provide a detailed description of existing monitoring networks relevant to the needs of the NGWMN.
 Describe how the data are used to support your agency monitoring goals.
-Identify the USGS Principal or major aquifer that are monitored. - iii.
-Describe any projects with the NGWMN.
-If applicable, describe any past projects with the NGWMN.
+Identify the USGS principal or major aquifers that are monitored. - Describe projects with the NGWMN.
+Describe past projects with the NGWMN, if any.
 Summarize your involvement with the Network.
 Indicate the number of sites your agency is currently providing to the NGWMN.
-Provide a table listing funding for active projects that will occur during the performance period of the proposed work. - iv.
-Information Technology (IT) Infrastructure.
+Provide a table listing funding for recent projects and projects that will occur during the performance period of the proposed work. - Information Technology (IT) Infrastructure.
 Describe the databases used to store data at your agency and the web server infrastructure if applicable.
-Briefly describe any current data sharing applications, services, or websites.
-Discuss any security requirements or limitations.
+Briefly describe current data sharing applications, services, or websites.
+Discuss security requirements or limitations.